Copyright The OpenTelemetry Authors

 )

-from opentelemetry.attributes import BoundedAttributes
+from opentelemetry.attributes import _VALID_ANY_VALUE_TYPES, BoundedAttributes

 from opentelemetry.sdk.environment_variables import (